Anomalous acoustic plasmons in two-dimensional over-tilted Dirac bands

-It has been shown that, in contrast to type-I Dirac cones [Fig. \ref{fig:energyband}(a)] with the point-like Fermi surface \citep{WanXGPRB2011,WengQAHE2015,Armitage2018rmp,Lv2021RMP}, the over-tilting of type-II Dirac cones [Fig. \ref{fig:energyband}(b)] would break the Lorentz invariance and leads to mixed Dirac pockets at the Dirac nodes \citep{soluyanov2015t2}.
-Moreover, type-II Dirac/Weyl semimetals have been predicted to support a variety of novel electromagnetic responses \citep{Udagawa2016PRL,OBrienPRL2016,TchoumakovPRL2016,YuZMPRL2016} whose direct experimental evidences are still lacking.
-Surprisingly, recent works exhibited that the titling parameter can be largely tuned by delicate strains, triggering transitions between type-I and type-II Dirac semimetals along with the dramatic changes of electronic states \citep{soluyanov2015t2,LiXPPRB2021}.
+It has been shown that, in contrast to type-I Dirac cones [Figs.\ref{figure1}(a,b)] with the point-like Fermi surface \citep{WanXGPRB2011,WengQAHE2015,Armitage2018rmp,Lv2021RMP}, the over-tilting of type-II Dirac cones [Figs.\ref{figure1}(c,d)] would break the Lorentz invariance and leads to mixed Dirac pockets at the Dirac nodes \citep{soluyanov2015t2}.
+Moreover, type-II Dirac/Weyl semimetals have been predicted to support a variety of novel electromagnetic responses \citep{Udagawa2016PRL,OBrienPRL2016,TchoumakovPRL2016,YuZMPRL2016,Halterman2018PRB} whose direct experimental evidences are still lacking.
+Surprisingly, recent works exhibited that the titling parameter can be largely tuned by delicate strains, triggering topological Lifshitz transitions between type-I and type-II Dirac semimetals \citep{zhang2017lifshitz} along with the dramatic changes of electronic states \citep{soluyanov2015t2,LiXPPRB2021}.
 Here we demonstrate that the alterable tilting of Dirac cones can be a new control knob of plasmons dictated by the unique geometry of type-II Fermi surface in a variety of two-dimensional (2D) Dirac materials, including the layered organic conductor $\alpha$-$(\mathrm{BEDT}$-$\mathrm{TTF})_{2}\mathrm{I}_{3}$ \citep{Bender1984mclc,Katayama2006jpsj,Hirata2016NC}, monolayer of transition metal dichalcogenides \citep{QianQSHEScience}, and 8-\emph{Pmmn} borophene \citep{ZhouXF2014PRL,Mannix2015Science,FengBJ2017PRL,Jalali2020PRB,LianC2020PRL} that possess multiple valleys in the Brillouin zone.

 In this work, we find the tilting of Dirac cones could give rise to three distinct tunable plasmons rather than a conventional intraband plasmon in 2D type-II Dirac materials.
 We reveal their origins in terms of band correlations within a new momentum-space two-component Dirac model.
 These plasmons propagating in the tilting direction are valley-dependent and chiral due to the chiral electron dispersion.
 In addition, increasing the background dielectric constant could shift the two higher frequency plasmons to lower frequency and change their lifetime, while increasing energy gap through electrical gating could merge them into one.